MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-self-service-site-creation.md

 ## Configure hybrid self-service site creation using the Hybrid Picker

-Configuring hybrid self-service site creation is done by using the hybrid picker in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
+Configuring hybrid self-service site creation is done by using the hybrid picker in the SharePoint admin center.

 > [!NOTE]
 > If you've previously configured other hybrid features with the hybrid picker, you can go directly to the SharePoint Central Administration website to manage hybrid self-service site creation.
 In this case, the hybrid connection has been made and there's no need to run the hybrid picker again.